In the first chapter of the novel, Grossman muses:

 Grossman was not only an author but a journalist too.
 He was a reporter for the Red Army newspaper, posted at Stalingrad and various sections of the Eastern front.
 He spent approximately 1,000 days on the front lines, witnessing 3-4 years of conflict and many major battles and retreats.

-His work has been used as a first-hand source for historians, and even at the Nuremberg trials; there’s something here for literature and history lovers alike.
+His work has been used as a first-hand source for historians, and even at the Nuremberg trials; there’s something here for Russian literature and history lovers alike.
 After the events of Life and Fate, Grossman marched with the Red Army to Berlin and then wrote the first published article about a death camp.
 Quite a story.

 Grossman trudged through the eye of history’s storm—witnessing earth-shattering events in miniature and interviewing people in the cities and trenches of Russia.
 And then he converted it all into prose, into a gripping novel.